Rawalpindi Massacres: Aftermath and impact

 The massacres triggered a mass-migration of Sikhs and Hindus from the Rawalpindi Division to central and eastern Punjab, Sikh-ruled princely states, Jammu and Kashmir, Delhi and the United Provinces.
+80,000 Sikhs and Hindus were estimated to have fled the Division by the end of April, while at least 200,000 Sikhs and Hindus overall had left during this time from West Punjab, NWFP and Baluchistan due to the violence.
 The descriptions of atrocities faced by these refugees provoked feelings of revenge, especially among the Sikhs.
 The massacres had a deep impact on the Sikhs and Hindus of the Punjab, who planned to avenge them later by unleashing similar violence on the Muslims of the eastern portions of the province, to make way for the settlement of the refugees who had been driven out from the west.
 The Sikhs, in particular, felt especially humiliated as parts of the Muslim press taunted them after the massacres.
 The absence of condemnation of the massacres by leaders of the Muslim League widened the growing rift between the League and the Sikhs.
 The riots also lead to the Congress and Sikh leaders of the Punjab demanding its partition.
 On 8 March, the Congress Working Committee passed a resolution to partition the Punjab.

 Survivors identified attackers by their names, occupations and home villages in FIRs after the massacres.
 Despite identification by fact-finding committees, few of the perpetrators were ever brought to justice, partly because of communal polarisation of the legal system.
 The British administration threatened penalties for the worst cases of official negligence, however, these threats carried little weight owing to impending British withdrawal from the region.
 Statements by the Muslim League were seen to be of more consequence; one prominent politician of the League offered protection for perpetrators and threatened action against such officials who maintained law and order, in the Attock district.
 This established a precedent of impunity for officials and policemen acting in a biased manner.
 Such failures to prosecute the perpetrators are seen to have enabled the later violence in Punjab, closer to the partition.